ZetMGC/ComputationalMethods/README.md

    - Gaussian noise method
    - The least squares method
    - The ```GraphHandler``` class allows you to output a graph of a function, noise, and a smoothed graph.
+4. A method for numerical integration of a function over a given interval using quadrature formulas.
+5. Adams Method

 ## Examples